andrew/ultimate-awesome/README.md

 - [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [Awesome-Vision-Mamba-Models](https://github.com/Ruixxxx/Awesome-Vision-Mamba-Models) - [Official Repo] A Survey on Vision Mamba: Models, Applications and Challenges.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
-- [awesome-sports-camera-calibration](https://github.com/cemunds/awesome-sports-camera-calibration) - A collection of resources on Sports Camera Calibration.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-video-self-supervised-learning](https://github.com/Malitha123/awesome-video-self-supervised-learning) -  A curated list of awesome self-supervised learning methods in videos.